A shaving soap may be the secret to luxurious shaves that men look for.

 Make sure to put just enough water to soak the bristles halfway.

-Please don’t let water reach the handle because it can erode the handle, especially if it’s wood.
+Please don’t let the water reach the handle because it can erode the handle, especially if it’s wood.
 Water can also damage the adhesive that holds the bristles in place.

 Knock off excess water, then you’re ready to load.
 When I say knock off, you don’ have to wring the bristles, just shake off excess water, and you’re ready to go.

 The next steps would depend on your choice.
 Some men like to soak the puck in hot water to get a better lather.

 Others would just prefer twirling it around the puck without loading.
 Whether going clockwise or counterclockwise, it doesn’t matter.